Jelena Rozga: Activism

 During her interviews, Rozga has often shared her feminist views and voiced the opinion that women should support each other.
 In March, she supported the feminist march organized on 8 March 2024 in Croatia.
 On 1 April 2024, during one of her concerns she condemned the perpetrators in a video which surfaced online of a teenage girl being bullied.
 On 2 October 2024, Rozga appeared on the Pinkypromiss conference as an ambassador for breast cancer.

+When asked what she thinks of red-wing party's forbidding of Bajaga i Instruktori's concert in the two Croatian towns of Sisak and Solin by Serbian newspaper Blic on 25 July 2025, Rozga started sharing her opinion but was not allowed to say by a male representative.
+On 19 August 2025, during an interview with the same newspaper, Rozga expressed her disapproval of esthetic plastic surgery.
+She has also shared how she would forbid extremely negative comments that users leave on portals regarding artists.

+Rozga has worked out in the gym under the leadership of her personal trainer Ante Burazi, thus supporting a healthy lifestyle.
+The two also developed a friendship around her songs.